Top of page

 Listed below are a number of research performance analytics scenarios and the potential data sources that could be used to support these analyses.

-The Benchmarking module in SciVal enables ECU to be benchmarked against Australia, the World and groups of countries such as APEC and G20, using a range of publication-based data, including citation-based and collaboration metrics.
-The Analyze by Organization option in InCites can also be used to measure ECU performance across a range of citation-based and collaboration metrics against global and national baselines.
+The Benchmark – All metrics subsection within the Compare analysis section in SciVal enables ECU to be benchmarked against Australia, the World and groups of countries such as APEC and G20, using a range of publication-based data, including citation-based and collaboration metrics.

-The Benchmarking module in SciVal and the Analyze by Organization option in InCites can be used to measure ECU performance across a range of citation-based and collaboration metrics against Australian and/or overseas institutions.
+The Benchmark – All metrics subsection within the Compare analysis section in SciVal can be used to measure ECU performance across a range of citation-based and collaboration metrics against Australian and/or overseas institutions.

 The ERA Time Series Report presents data from ERA-2010, ERA-2012, ERA-2015 and ERA-2018.
 Each discipline-level report compares ECU submission data against Australian averages in all of the four ERA rounds for research income and research outputs.

-The Benchmarking module in SciVal and the Analytics module in InCites can be used to measure ECU performance against national and international institutions at the two-digit and four-digit FoR level.
+The Benchmark – All metrics subsection within the Compare analysis section in SciVal can be used to measure ECU performance against national and international institutions at the two-digit and four-digit FoR level.

-The Benchmarking module in SciVal can be used to benchmark performance of individual researchers as well as Schools, Strategic Research Institutes and Strategic Research Centres, across a range of publication-based, citation-based and collaboration metrics.
-The Overview module in SciVal can also be used to capture publications, citations, and collaboration data for individual researchers, as well as Schools, and ECU Strategic Research Institutes and Research Centres.
+The Benchmark – All metrics subsection within the Compare analysis section in SciVal can be used to benchmark performance of individual researchers as well as Schools, Strategic Research Institutes and Strategic Research Centres, across a range of publication-based, citation-based and collaboration metrics.
+The Explore analysis section in SciVal can also be used to capture publications, citations, and collaboration data for individual researchers, as well as Schools, and ECU Strategic Research Institutes and Research Centres.

 ECU SciVal users can also create their own Researcher Groups in order to perform analyses on School-based Research Centres or Groups.